barsoom/devbook/how_we_work/README.md

 If we notice that the same person always does the same task because no one else knows how to, we "forbid" them from doing it the next time.

 We also try to automate or at least document common tasks to help spread the knowledge.

+#### Own the task.

+When you're assigned a task, you should understand its purpose.

+If you pair with someone who owns the task, understand its purpose before you start coding.

 #### Continuous deployment.